 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Seeking a job takes plenty of preparation: polishing your resume, finding promising openings, prepping for job interviews.
+Seeking a job takes plenty of preparation: polishing up your resume, finding promising openings, prepping for job interviews.
 But there’s one important part of your job application you might be forgetting to review: your credit report.

 Here’s what you need to know about when employers can check your credit, and how they might use the information when deciding whether to hire you.

-An employer credit check has some key differences from a lender credit check.
-For example, while laws allow credit checks for employment, this only allows companies to see your credit report or history.
-If they run a background check, this often includes pulling a copy of your credit report, but this copy will be a modified version called an employment report.
+While federal laws allow credit checks for employment, this only allows companies to see your credit report or history.
+Background checks often include pulling a copy of your credit report, but employers will receive a modified version called an employment report.

 The employment report will include several other details about you, however:

-- Your credit accounts and payment history
+Your credit accounts and payment history

-- Identification and address information
+Identification and address information

-- Employment information, including past work history
+Employment information, including past work history

-- Public record details, including bankruptcies or liens
+Public record details, including bankruptcies or liens

-Here are the rights you have as a job applicant when it comes to credit checks.
+Here are the rights you have as a job applicant when it comes to credit checks: